 Reading this, I guess you have a hard time finding the right fuel for your long-distance runs.
 Don‘t worry, all aspiring marathoners have.
 It is part of the process, you are on the way to become a better runner.
 If you have been looking for something that will give you energy and improve your running endurance without making you feel jittery, hungry, or tired, stop here.
 Your solution might be Tarahumara Pinole.
 It has worked for me flawlessly.

-You may have heard about Pinole from the famous book Born to Run.
+You may have heard about Pinole from the book Born to Run which is one of the most famous running books out there.
 Author Christopher McDougall talks about his experience with the Mexican tribe of Tarahumara, known for being some of the best extreme distance runners in the world.
 This is also partly due to this ancient food they have been eating for generations.
 If Tarahumara Pinole sounds like something that might be interesting for you to try out, read on!

 Who are the Tarahumara people